-- The appropriate port stakeholders have been consulted during the assessment development process; - The appropriate critical infrastructure and key assets along the proposed LNG marine traffic route have been accurately identified; - 3.
-Population density figures are current and accurate; - Credible scenarios have been considered and risk management measures appropriate for those scenarios have been identified; - 5.
-The impact of those risk management measures on other port users and stakeholders has been addressed; and - 6.
-The resources necessary to implement those measures are available and actually capable of performing the expected activities (e.g., sufficient personnel available, adequately trained, equipped and funded; equipment to perform tasks exists, is serviceable and appropriate for the intended task; agencies have appropriate jurisdiction to perform desired function, etc.).
+- 1. That all factors in 33 CFR 127.007(f)(2) and 127.009(d) and (e) have been addressed; - 2.
+The appropriate port stakeholders, including states with relevant jurisdiction, have been consulted during the assessment development process; - 3.
+The appropriate critical infrastructure and key assets along the proposed LNG marine traffic route have been accurately identified; - 4.
+Population density figures are current and accurate; - 5.
+Credible scenarios have been considered and risk management strategies appropriate for those scenarios that have been identified; - 6.
+The impact of those risk management strategies on other port users and stakeholders has been addressed; and - 7.
+The resources necessary to implement those measures are available and actually capable of performing the expected activities (e.g., sufficient personnel are available, adequately trained, equipped and funded; equipment to perform tasks exists, is serviceable and appropriate for the intended task; agencies have appropriate jurisdiction to perform desired function, etc.).
+If the resources are not available, the applicant should identify through a cost share plan or other funding instrument, reasonable and timely ways to obtain the resources.